zheryu/battle-junkie-5e/README.md

 # Battle Junkie 5e

-This is an application designed to provide a more fluid UI during main.combat.
+This is an application designed to provide a more fluid UI during 5e combat.

 ## Requirements
 ```